-- What is this “Unterlassungserklärung” document and what should i do with it?
+- What is this “Unterlassungserklärung” document and what should I do with it?

-- Now tell me what can i do about this warning letter
+- Now tell me: what can I do about this warning letter

-What am really guilty of ?
+What am I really guilty of ?

 German laws concerning file-sharing are pretty strict and clearly condemn any kind of file sharing activity related to copyrighted content.
 While both download and upload are condemned by law, it’s really in reality the uploading part of the process that will be rewarded with a warning letter.
 Using services like torrent clients makes you automatically share the file you are downloading.
 This is why torrent and other P2P clients users receive a lot of letters from German lawyers.

 Since April 2017, users of illegal streaming services (also broadcasting of live events) can also get in trouble because of a decision from the European Court of Justice.
 It established (here) that users of such services are indeed acting unlawfully.
-However, unlike P2P, it’s very difficult to identify users of such platforms as IP adresses are often not stored by these platforms in the long-term, making the enforcement unlikely.
+However, unlike P2P, it’s very difficult to identify users of such streaming platforms as IP adresses are often not stored by these platforms in the long-term, making the enforcement unlikely.
 Only premium users can easily identified.